 This locomotive was built in 1944 by the Hunslet Engine Company for the Ministry of Defence.
 It then entered service as WD 75118.
+Between January 1954 and December 1955 the locomotive carried the name King Feisal.

 See LNER class J94 for details.